'It's devastation in there': Fire destroys beloved Manotick bakery | CBC News

 Palframan started the Gingerbread Man in 1988 in Toronto and moved the business to the south Ottawa community of Manotick in 2001.

-Right now is supposed to be his busy season, heading into Christmas, he said.
+These weeks before Christmas are supposed to be his busy season, he said.
 He and his wife Kaori had been working tirelessly to design gingerbread houses and stock the shelves with Christmas-themed cookies and baked goods — including their well-known butter tarts.

 "The next six weeks we do thousands of [gingerbread] houses and thousands of cookies, and they're all all gone.
 So we can't do anything for this season.
 It's gone.
 We've been working on it for eight months to get to this point."